Personal Injury Lawyer Serving Naples

 Naples is a city located in Collier County with a population of over 20,000 residents.
 Located on the Gulf of Mexico in Southwest Florida, it has evolved into a popular vacation destination for many visitors from around the United States.
 People there can enjoy a number of pristine beaches, including Naples Beach, Lowdermilk Beach, Vanderbilt Beach, and Lely Barefoot Beach.
 Golf is also a big part of Naples and its history.
 The city is home to a number of golf courses, such as Collier’s Reserve, the Country Club of Naples, and Naples Golf Club South.
 Despite these picturesque surroundings, a number of people fall victim to accidents in this area each year.
-If you or a loved one has been hurt near Naples by somebody else's negligence, the experienced injury lawyers at Frankl & Kominsky can help you seek the compensation you deserve.
-We are familiar with a broad range of accident claims, such as those involving automobile crashes, truck accidents, wrongful death cases, medical malpractice, slip and falls, defective products, and more.Filing a Negligence Lawsuit in Florida
+If you or a loved one has been hurt near Naples by somebody else's negligence, the experienced injury lawyers at Frankl Kominsky can try to help you seek the compensation you deserve.
+We are available to handle a broad range of accident claims, such as those involving automobile crashes, truck accidents, wrongful death cases, medical malpractice, slip and falls, defective products, and more.Filing a Negligence Lawsuit in Florida

 When you’ve been harmed due to the fault of another person or company, you can take legal action against the responsible party through a negligence claim.
 This may arise when someone fails to exercise the degree of care expected of someone in that situation to minimize the risk of foreseeable harm to others.
 Negligence forms the basis for most injury lawsuits.